harshith187/GST/README.md

 # GST
-This code imports the data from  GST Sales Register(exel) , genarated from erpnext software , to the official GSTR1 exel format and then further converts to json which can be directly uploaded to the official gst portal.
+This code imports the data from  GST Sales Register(exel) , genarated from erpnext software , to the official GSTR1 exel format and converts to json which can be directly uploaded to the official gst portal.

-You can use this command to execute the code in command line,

-      python -c 'import file_convertion;file_convertion.file_convertion(filepath)'
+The code can be executed through command line arguments:

+For Exel:

+      python file_convertion.py filepath Exel

+For Json:

+      python file_convertion.py filepath Json

  Ensure that you are in the right directory.